stevengonsalvez/qstatus/q-status-menubar/DISTRIBUTION.md

 # Distribution Guide

-This guide explains how to distribute Q-Status from your GitHub repository.
+This guide explains how to distribute QStatus from your GitHub repository.

 ## 📦 Creating a Release